lhr-solar/BPS/Docs/source/glossary.rst

   Op-Amp
     An operational amplifier is a circuit element that performs mathematical operations on input voltages.
 It is most commonly used to increase these inputs by a certain magnitude to make them easier to read by the microcontroller.

+  Phase Locked Loop
+    The PLL generates an output signal whose phase is related to the input signal.
+It is used to increase the clock speed of the STM microcontroller.

   Positive Logic
     Logical 1/true is a high voltage/on and a logic 0/false is a low voltage/false.

+  Printed Circuit Board
+    PCB's are copper circuits printed onto non-conductive boards that electrically connect our electronic components together and allow us hardware to run our programs on.

   Pull-Down Resistor
     A resistor to gnd that pulls a wire's voltage to logical '0' when it disconnects from some other source.

   Pull-Up Resistor
     A resistor to Vcc that pulls a wire's voltage to logical '1' when it disconnects from some other source.

+  Pulse Width Modulation
+    A method of controlling the speed of a peripheral by quickly turning it on and off and controlling how long it stays on for.
+Used to control the speed of the fans.

   Push-Pull
     A configuration of a pin on a microcontroller where typically logical '0' corresponds to 0V, which logical '1' corresponds to the operating voltage (Vcc).
 Using this configuration, there can only be one source on a wire that drives communication/control.
 It stands in opposition to an "open drain" configuration.